jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 windows requirements
 #################################################################################

-If you are using a Windows computer, try

-* :ref:`how to install Windows Subsystem Linux on Windows`
-* If installing `Windows Subsystem Linux`_ does not work, you can use :ref:`how to make a python test driven development environment on Windows without Windows Subsystem Linux` instead
+If you are using a Windows_ computer, try :ref:`how to install Windows Subsystem Linux on Windows`.
+If installing `Windows Subsystem Linux`_ does not work, use :ref:`how to make a python test driven development environment on Windows without Windows Subsystem Linux` instead of this chapter

 linux/Windows Subsystem Linux requirements
 #################################################################################

 ..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem Linux`_
+ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem Linux`_, no need to do it on a MacOS_

 Open a terminal then type this to update the Linux_ package manager